by George Zack, Business ETC

 The head of General Motors North America division, Alan Batey said, “We believe our engineering prowess combined with data from thousands of customers allow us to deliver the most capable plug-in vehicle in the industry,” according to International Business Times.

-Engineers have extended 12 miles of drive range by adding two motor drivetrains, which reduce around 100 pounds of vehicle weight, which is great for any vehicle, you can also install a dash camera from Blackboxmycar.com to make sure you travel safely.
+Engineers have extended 12 miles of drive range by adding two motor drivetrains, which reduce around 100 pounds of vehicle weight, which is great for any vehicle, you can also install a dash camera with telematics system for your business from Blackboxmycar.com to make sure you travel safely.

 More specifications for 2016 Chevrolet Volt have not yet been disclosed by the automaker.
 However, the new Volt is expected to have an 18 kilowatt hour lithium ion battery with fewer cells, further saving 20 pounds of weight.
 But the Chevy Volt’s most famous feature is its amazing timing to switch to a new 1.5 liter, four-cylinder gas engine once the electric battery is exhausted.
 The four cylinders can boost the power up to 101 horsepower, according to Digital Trends.